Formula to Calculate Average Total Cost

 = $1,500 + $5 * 500 + $7.5 * 500 + $9 * 500

 In this case, it can be seen that the average total cost initially decreases with the increase in the production quantity till 1,000 units.
 But then the trend reverses beyond that production level due to an increase in the average variable cost.
 The detailed excel calculation is presented in tabular format in the later section.

 Average Total Cost Calculator

 Use and Relevance

-It is very important to understand the concept of average total cost since it helps a production manager to figure out till what level the production can be increased profitably.
-Usually, the total fixed cost doesn’t change and as such, the change in average total cost is primarily driven by the change in average variable cost.
+It is vital to understand the concept of average total cost since it helps a production manager to figure out till what level the production can be increased profitably.
+Usually, the total fixed cost doesn’t change, and as such, the change in average total cost is primarily driven by the change in average variable cost.

 Example of Average Total Cost (with Excel template)

 The following table gives a detailed calculation of the case discussed in example 2 and shows how the average total cost varies with the change in quantity produced.
 Here, it reverses trend after a certain point, which indicates that at that level of production, the cost of production starts to increase after the initial phase of moderation.

 In the below given excel template, we have used the equation to find the Average Total Cost for certain units produced.

 So the Average Total Cost Calculation will be:-